I. The Culture of the Timeshare Industry

 The Definition of a “Conflict of Interest”: A situation in which a person has a duty to more than one person or organization, but cannot do justice to the actual or potentially adverse interests of both parties.
 This includes when an individual’s personal interests or concerns are inconsistent with the best for a customer, or when a public official’s personal interests are contrary to his/her loyalty to public business.

-Simply put, conflict of interest exists when one’s duty to act in your best interest is compromised by some other factor, typically money.
+Simply put, a conflict of interest exists when one’s duty to act in your best interest is compromised by some other factor, typically money.
 In the case of many timeshare developers, such a conflict is evident in every aspect of what they do, particularly in the management of their resorts.

 Here’s what we mean: You, as an owner of a timeshare, have certain rights, particularly voting rights, in association with the election of condominium association board members, which in turn make decisions concerning the management of the timeshare.
 Of these decisions, the most significant is the appointment of a professional ‘management’ company to maintain the facilities.